 - 1 cup milk

-- ½ cup salted butter (1 stick), softened
+- ½ cup salted butter (1 stick), softened at room temperature

 - 3 ½ cups powdered sugar

-- Puree thawed raspberries and sugar in food processor or other blender and blend until smooth.
-(If using fresh raspberries, you may need to add a couple of tablespoons of water to aid in pureeing.)
+- Puree raspberries and sugar in food processor or other blender and blend until smooth.

 For the Batter